Simplified Berry Chantilly Cake Recipe

 • The design of the berries on top of the cake is totally a personal decision.
 Meagan covered the top of her cake with sliced berries.
 I opted for a border of berries.
 Just let your creativity flow!

-• This berry chantilly cake is perfect for the holiday season.
+• This berry Chantilly cake is perfect for the holiday season.
 Instead of fresh berries, make sugared cranberries.
 The sparkling cranberries and fresh mint will add the jolliest touch of fun to your holiday menu.
 Another idea is substituting fresh rosemary for the mint.
 The sprigs of rosemary look like tiny little Christmas trees!

 Frequently Asked Questions